-Direct empirical estimates of the energy consumption - through respiration and glycolisis - for various types of sperms, gave figures in the range of $10^7 \div 10^8$ $k_B T/s$, see Methods~\cite{brokaw1967adenosine,rikmenspoel1969energy,chen2015atp}.
+Direct empirical estimates of the energy consumption - through respiration and glycolysis - for various types of sperms, gave figures in the range of $10^7 \div 10^8$ $k_B T/s$, see Appendix B~\cite{brokaw1967adenosine,rikmenspoel1969energy,chen2015atp}.
 Theoretical estimates for the power produced by a micro-swimmers are given by the Taylor formula, here adapted for bull sperms~\cite{rikmenspoel1969energy}:

 where $\beta$ is the tail beating amplitude, $L$ is the tail length and $\eta$ the host fluid viscosity (we have assumed, in the original Taylor’s formula, the cross section of the flagellum to be $\sim 0.2 \mu m$ and the tail wavelength $\sim 35 \mu m$).
 We set $\beta=5\mu m$ (only weakly varying with external conditions in our range, see~\cite{rikmenspoel1984movements}), $L=60 \mu m$, $\eta=10^{-3} \textrm{Pa} \cdot s$.
 The accepted order of magnitude of sperm’s efficiency is $\sim 10-25\%$~\cite{brokaw1966effects,brokaw1975effects,nicastro2006molecular,carvalho2011evolution,klindt2016load,pellicciotta2020entrainment}, giving values which are compatible with experimental estimates $\dot W \approx 10^8 k_B T/s$ when $f=20 Hz$ at $37^\circ C$.
 In our experiments at room temperature $\sim 20^\circ C$ the typical beating frequency is $6-7 Hz$, leading to $\dot W \approx 10^7 k_B T/s$, and therefore $p_{TUR}=10^{7} s^{-1}$.
-It is clear that all these figures rest in a much narrower range if the normalised consumption rate is considered $\dot W/f^2 \approx 2-5 \cdot 10^6$.
+It is clear that all these figures rest in a much narrower range if the normalised consumption rate is considered $\dot W/f^2 \approx 2-5 \cdot 10^6 k_B T s$.
 In conclusion the bound Eq.~\eqref{tur} largely overestimates our measured maximum precision, with $\mathcal{Q}_{macro} =p_{max}/p_{TUR} \sim 10^{-5}$.
 In the following we propose an interpretation of this result.